-Prioritise the skiers technical needs to achieve the stated goal (comparison to the ideal) Linear lesson plan that is relevant to analysis of the skier and facilitates goal
+Prioritise the skier's technical needs to achieve the stated goal (comparison to the ideal).

-- Be specific to a part of the turn or the whole turn. - Use the Progression Building Model to develop the movements and explain how you might cater for differing learning styles.
+Formulate a Step by step lesson plan - for a 2 hour lesson - that is relevant to analysis of the skier and facilitates goal

-Offer exercises/drills to support your progression.
+- Be specific to a part of the turn or the whole turn. - Use the Progression Building Model to develop the movements and explain how you might cater for differing learning styles. - Offer exercises/drills to support your progression.